annicetan/eCommerce/README.md

 - Feature 4: Haidilao Membership Page
   - Users are able to sign up for membership to win rewards
   - This page will also mention about the rewards and points awarded for members to attract customers to sign up for membership

-- Feature 5: Social Media Page
-  - When users click onto the social media logo, they will be brought to the social media page
-  - Purpose of the social media page is to check out any updates of Haidilao (e.g. release of new merchanidse)
-  - E.g. Click on instagram logo, will be brought to Haidilao's Main Instagram page